Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 {% endhighlight %}

 ## Results
-The table below shows the difference in matching time, when using our current router(3.4) and the new Symfony 4.1 router.
+The table below shows how long each router took to match our given routes.

+The __Diff__ column displays how much faster the new Symfony router was, compared to our current one (3.4).

 | Routes(ms)            | 3.4    | 4.1   | Diff  |